We've been told for years that free trade is good for America. This book ex-

 icy in the years to come.
 This is a book for both liberals and conservatives, but

-it's also a book the Democratic and Republican leaderships don't want people
+it's also a book both the Democratic and Republican leaderships don't want people to read.

 "Fletcher has written a powerful and refreshing critique of some cherished assumptions held by mainstream economists.
 It is uniformly insightful, often brilliant, and